ncphillips/truecoders.io/_faqs/courses-cost.markdown

 display_title: How much does a course cost?
 ---

-The normal cost is $10,000, but you can apply for a scholarship.
+The normal cost for attending a TrueCoders course is $10,000.
+However, for almost every course, we do have a small number of scholarships available.
+Head over to our [courses page](/courses) to get more information.